Winthrop, Maine: Adjacent municipalities

+Climate

+Winthrop's climate is classified as humid continental climate (Köppen Dfa), characterized by pronounced seasonal variation.
+The town endures extended winters with cold temperatures and frequent snowfall, contrasted by warm to hot summers that often bring higher humidity.
+The intervening spring and autumn seasons are comparatively brief and noted for cooler, brisk weather.
+Rainfall is distributed fairly evenly across the year, with winter precipitation commonly falling as snow.

 Demographics

-As of 2000 the median income for a household in the town was $58,066, and the median income for a family was $64,637.
-Males had a median income of $35,262 versus $27,130 for females.
-The per capita income for the town was $27,755.
-9.2% of the population and 5.0% of families were below the poverty line.
-Out of the total population, 13.8% of those under the age of 18 and 17.8% of those 65 and older were living below the poverty line.
+As of 2020 the median income for a household in the town was $82,858, and the per capita income was $38,926.
+13.9% of the population was below the poverty line.
+Out of the total population, 29% of those under the age of 18 and 4% of those 65 and older were living below the poverty line.

 Winthrop has historically been known as a fast-growing suburban town, and saw its population triple during the 20th century.
-Its growth rate has slowed in recent years, and saw a decline in the 2010 census for the first time in almost a century.
+Its growth rate has slowed in recent years, and saw a decline in the 2010 census for the first time in almost a century, but increased slightly in the 2020 census.
 Winthrop has always been the largest in population municipality in Kennebec County that was classified as a town and not a city.
 Oakland surpassed Winthrop's population in the 2010 census.